mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 But right before he died, he really screamed.
 He really screamed, with a big voice.
 No one knew what to do, because there is death.
 He screamed.
 And then, when I visited there, he immediately grabbed me, held me here, and he said, “I don't want to die!”

 That was his last scene.
-He had for so long persisted in his egoistic sense, in order to pursue his purpose, the purpose of his life.
+He had for so long persisted in his egoistic sense, in order to pursue the purpose of his life.
 That was concluded.

-This is very common.
-Very common.
+This is very common, very common.
 For such people, they never thought of the significance of zazen, which causes all delusions to drop off from the first.
 They never thought of glancing even once at such a wonderful world.
 They don't care.

 That is okay.